stefan-jung/stefan-jung.org/src/pages/plugin-terminology.md

 1. In oXygen XML open the menu `Options` > `Preferences`.
 2. In the preferences, open `Document Type Association` > `Locations`.
-3. Add the directory of the plugin, e.g. `/home/user/workspace/DITA/dita-ot/plugins/org.doctales.terminology`.
+3. Add the directory of the plugin, e.g. `/home/user/workspace/DITA/dita-ot/plugins/org.jung.terminology`.

 Using the plugin
 ================

-**org.doctales.terminology** ships a few sample files, that show you how to create terms and create the various outputs.
+**org.jung.terminology** ships a few sample files, that show you how to create terms and create the various outputs.
 To test the transformations, just open the `terminology.ditamap` in the oXygen DITA Maps Manager and run a transformation scenario.

 This page explains how to use the termchecker for DITA.
 The DITA Termchecker is technically a [Schematron](http://www.schematron.com/) file, that searches for not recommended terms and replaces them with preferred synonyms.
 It is recommended [add a new document type association](http://www.oxygenxml.com/doc/versions/19.0/ug-editor/topics/preferences-document-type-association.html) by extending the `DITA` framework and [create a new validatation scenario](https://www.oxygenxml.com/doc/versions/18/ug-editor/tasks/create-validation-scenario.html) using the termchecker DITA Schematron file.